inspec/inspec-aws/docs/resources/aws_cloudformation_stacks.md

       end
     end

-##### Use this InSpec resource to request the names of all cloudformation stacks created at a certain time, then test in-depth using aws_cloudformation_stack
+### Request the names of all CloudFormation stacks created at a certain time, then test in-depth using the aws_cloudformation_stack resource

     aws_cloudformation_stacks.where(creation_time: 'creation time') do |stack|
       describe aws_cloudformation_stack(stack) do